 By opting for Vocational Pathways you are committing to a three-year programme of study, the first year of which is undertaken in school.
-In Year 9 students spend their vocational pathways time developing a range of 'employability' skills such Working with Others, Problem Solving, carrying out Research, CV writing and interview techniques.
+In Year 9 students spend their vocational pathways time developing a range of 'employability' skills such as working with others, problem solving, carrying out research, CV writing and interview techniques.
 All the above elements will be delivered as part of a school-based programme during Year 9.

 The final two years of the Vocational Pathway option is made up of practical learning.
-This is normally through attending an extended work experience placement with an employer in a chosen occupational area..
+This is normally through attending an extended work experience placement with an employer in a chosen occupational area.